Reading Time | 2 mins 25th July 2025

 Here at BHP, we have a large and highly experienced tax team that can advise on this and other tax matters.
 We are also independent financial advisors, allowing us to discuss your pension and potential planning options with you.

-If you are concerned, please don’t hesitate to get in touch.
+If you are concerned, please don’t hesitate to contact us.
 There are still many ways to reduce the inheritance tax burden, and we’re here to help.

-We will be holding an in-person event, which will also be live-streamed, to review the changes and discuss potential planning opportunities in September.
-If you would like to receive an invitation, please send your details here
+We will be holding an in-person event to review the changes and discuss potential planning opportunities, shortly after the Autumn Budget which is likely to be late October / early November.
+If you would like to receive an invitation, please send your details here.